We got off the plane in the dark.

-Unfortunately (fortunately?), an online ‘booking’ at that place is more of an indication of when they’ll have people showing up and not a reservation – it’s a first-in-first-served deal, and we weren’t the first in, so onward we travelled around a strange city in the dark with four bags, three coats and only maps.me for geographical assistance.
+Unfortunately (fortunately?), American Backpackers Hostel uses online ‘bookings’ as an indication as to whether they’ll have people showing up, rather than placing actual bookings.
+It’s a first-in-first-served deal, and we weren’t the first in, so onward we travelled around a strange city in the dark with four bags, three coats and only maps.me for geographical assistance.

 The thing to note here is we travelled to Vancouver from Sydney, Australia, via China.
 We left on a Thursday at 12:30pm, arrived in China after a 9-hour flight at 6:30pm on Thursday, left China at 9:30pm on Thursday, and somehow, after more than 20-hours of travel, we arrived in Vancouver at 6:30pm.
 On Thursday.

-By the third time I’d lived through 6:30pm on Thursday March 16 2017, I was so tired that my brain flipped out every once in a while, which looked to me like VFX from the 90s.
-It was like that bit in The X-Files intro where that alien-thing warps, but instead of an alien-thing, it was the city of Vancouver.
+By the third time I’d lived through 6:30pm on Thursday March 16 2017, I was so tired that my vision warped every 20-minutes or so.
+It was like that part in The X-Files intro where the Freddie Kruger/alien-hybrid warps and falls in to the abyss, but instead of an alien-hybrid, it was the city of Vancouver that warped.
+This slowed things down.
+It was the second-closest I've ever come to hallucinating.